 There's a similar concept for finding and accessing servers on the Internet.
 When you want to check Facebook's games page, you start by launching your web browser and navigating to http://www.facebook.com/games.
 The web browser makes an HTTP request to this address resulting in the resource being returned to your browser.
 The address you entered,

 https://www.facebook.com/games, is known as a Uniform Resource Locator or URL.
 A URL is like that address or phone number you need in order to visit or communicate with your friend.
 A URL is the most frequently used part of the general concept of a Uniform Resource Identifier or URI, which specifies how resources are located.
+This book does not discuss URIs, but if you are curious to know more, we recommend The Real Difference Between a URL and a URI.
 This section looks at what a URL is, its components and what it means to you as a web developer.

 When you see a URL, such as "http://www.example.com:88/home?item=book", it is comprised of several components.
 We can break this URL into 5 parts: